crystaluniverse/vlib/crystallib/clients/meilisearch/readme.md

 ### Getting Started with Self-Hosted Meilisearch

 To use this V client, ensure you have a **self-hosted Meilisearch instance installed and running**.

 This quick start will walk you through installing Meilisearch, adding documents, and performing your first search.

 #### Requirements

-To follow this setup, you will need `cURL` installed
+To follow this setup, you will need `curl` installed

 ### Setup and Installation